minyee2913/bdsX-scripts/README.md

 -GetPermission_Sample.js
 ```

+BDSX2 scripts includes...
 ```
+-2913Module.js //this is an Patched SET of 2913Module in BDSX2 -index.ts
+-bowDing.ts
-world Edit Scripts need my custom addon.
+-worldedit.ts  //Scripts need my custom addon.
 You can change code to use the default items.
 ```

 The MIT License (MIT)